Increase Your Brain Power with Classics

 As a big believer in each of us

-Classics, or Classical Studies, deals with the literature,
+Classics, or Classical Studies, deals with the literature, art, history, philosophy, and cultures of

-and culture of

 ancient Greece and Rome.

 Why the Classics?
 How could reading about classics possibly be

 of practical use in increasing brain power?

 Of course, I'm not advocating enrolling in an intense

 consider incorporating more classical reading in your routine and

 the enjoyment of many movies, comic book heroes and video games that

 contain references to classical history and mythology e.g. Troy,

 Gladiator, O Brother Where Art Thou (movies), Hercules, The Fantastic

 Four (comic book heroes), and God of War (Playstation2), to name a few.

 her books.
 The first Harry Potter book has been translated into both

 Latin and ancient Greek.

 culture, history and literature giving us an appreciation for where our

 language and customs originated, as well as a sense of connection to

 For instance, Greek mythology was then, and serves today as a study in

 human nature, the dynamics of the human mind, human behavior, and the

 good and evil.
 It's fast tracking for Life 101.

 solve, think critically and manage your

 life are all honed and sharpened by having studied Classics.

 in Classics that learning about the Greeks and Romans can facilitate

 the study of anatomy, astronomy and physics.
 Many of our modern

 sciences have Greek names because the ancient Greeks either invented

 them or made significant contributions to them.